 Is it worth it?
 Oh yes, it definitely is!

-This white sandwich bread is springy, soft, and fluffy; with buttery flavor and just a touch of sweetness; and it has a golden brown crust just like the bread from your favorite bakery.
-Give it a try and you’ll be making this every weekend for school lunches and breakfast toast.
+This homemade white sandwich bread is springy, soft, and fluffy.
+With buttery flavor and just a touch of sweetness, it has a golden brown crust just like the bread from your favorite bakery or local grocery store.
+Give it a try, and you’ll be making this every weekend for school lunches and breakfast toast.